f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 Viewing Logs from the webUI
 --------------------------

 In the intial release you cannot view the F5OS logs directly from the webUI, although you can download them from the webUI.
-To view the logs you can use the CLI or API, or download the files and then view, or use a remote syslog server.
-To download log files from the webUI go to the **System Settings -> File Utilities** page.
+To view the logs, you can use the CLI or API, or download the files and then view, or use a remote syslog server.
+To download log files from the webUI, go to the **System Settings -> File Utilities** page.
 Here there are various logs directories you can download files from.
 You have the option to **Export** files to a remote HTTPS server, or **Download** the files directly to your client machine through the browser.

 .. image:: images/rseries_diagnostics/image4.png
   :align: center
   :scale: 70%

-If you want to download the main **platform.log** select the directoy **/log/system**.
+If you want to download the main **platform.log**, select the directory **/log/system**.

 .. image:: images/rseries_diagnostics/image5.png